4233XRobotics/2022-2023_RobotProgram/README.md

 Consider the following:
 -> This code is built for a SPECIFIC ROBOT for the 2022-2023 SPIN UP GAME so this might not work for your robot -> The odometry may not work for future challenges
--> Some things may be inefficent because it is done by a middle school student Knowing all that you can now freely use my code with mentions!
+-> Some things may be inefficent because it is done by a middle school student.
+Knowing all that you can now freely use my code with mentions!